-The nominations and corporate governance committee is responsible for considering and setting the remuneration for the chief executive officer and non-executive directors.
+The Nominations and Corporate Governance Committee is responsible for considering and setting the remuneration for the Managing Director and Non-executive Directors.
 Its primary purpose includes supporting and advising the Board in fulfilling its responsibilities to shareholders in ensuring that the Board is comprised of individuals who are best able to discharge the responsibilities of directors having regard to the law and the highest standards of governance by:

-- assessing the skills and competencies required on the Board; - from time to time assessing the extent to which the required skills are represented on the Board; - establishing processes for the review of the performance of individual directors and the Board as a whole; - establishing processes for the identification of suitable candidates for appointment to the Board; - recommending the appointment and removal of directors; and - reviewing the remuneration of the managing director, executive directors (if any), and the nonexecutive directors of the company.
+- assessing the skills and competencies required on the Board; - from time to time assessing the extent to which the required skills are represented on the Board; - establishing processes for the review of the performance of individual directors and the Board as a whole; - establishing processes for the identification of suitable candidates for appointment to the Board; - recommending the appointment and removal of directors; and - reviewing the remuneration of the Managing Director, Executive Directors (if any), and the Non-executive Directors of the company

-The remuneration committee is responsible for all other executive remuneration matters.
+The Remuneration Committee is responsible for all other executive remuneration matters.
 Its' primary responsibility is to assist the Board in fulfilling its oversight responsibilities with respect to:

-- providing sound remuneration and employment policies and practices that enable Downer EDI group companies to attract and retain high quality executives who are dedicated to the interests of Downer EDI's shareholders; - fairly and responsibly rewarding executives, having regard to the interest of shareholders, Downer EDI's performance, the performance of the relevant executive and employment market conditions; and - evaluating potential candidates for executive positions, excluding the chief executive, and overseeing the development of executive succession plans.
+- providing sound remuneration and employment policies and practices that enable Downer EDI Group companies to attract and retain high quality executives who are dedicated to the interests of Downer EDI's shareholders; - fairly and responsibly rewarding executives, having regard to the interest of shareholders, Downer EDI's performance, the performance of the relevant executive and employment market conditions; and - evaluating potential candidates for executive positions, excluding the Managing Director, and overseeing the development of executive succession plans

-The remuneration committee has the resources and authority appropriate to discharge its duties and responsibilities, including the authority to engage external professionals, on terms it determines appropriate, without seeking approval of the Board or management.
+The Remuneration Committee has the resources and authority appropriate to discharge its duties and responsibilities, including the authority to engage external professionals, on terms it determines appropriate, without seeking approval of the Board or management.

-The remuneration committee's objective is to ensure that the company's approach to remuneration aligns remuneration outcomes with shareholder value creation and stakeholder value, assists in retaining executives, is consistent with current market practice, is financially appropriate and in keeping with the company's commitment to good corporate governance principles.
+The Remuneration Committee's objective is to ensure that the company's approach to remuneration aligns remuneration outcomes with shareholder value creation and stakeholder value, assists in retaining executives, is consistent with current market practice, is financially appropriate and in keeping with the company's commitment to good corporate governance principles.